When Friends Don’t Support Your Dreams

 4. Become economical with your time.
 If friends aren’t aligned with your goals and values, or don’t understand your trajectory, it may be time to audit the people you spend your time with.
 If they are unsupportive or negative, you can become briefer with your replies and less frequent with your catchups.
 If they are downright harmful, you may want to cut them entirely.
 You can love many people from a distance, and that’s ok.

 Once you become really focused on your mission, the service you want to provide or the amount of people you hope to help, you can be comfortable with who you are and what you’re working towards.
-This allows you shed to any of the concerns you have about what others may or may not think of you.
+This invites you to shed any of the concerns you have about what others may or may not think of you.
+(May I reiterate: what they may NOT think of you, because all of this stems from your PERCEPTION of their thoughts.)

 Ultimately, it’s not up to other people to be constantly cheering you on from the sidelines.
 It’s up to YOU to cheer yourself on from the inside.